TEXT-S&P summary: Urban Renewal Authority

 Rationale

-provide timely and sufficient extraordinary support to URA in the event of
+timely and sufficient extraordinary support to URA in the event of financial

-We consider URA to be a government-related entity due to HKSAR's 100%
+We consider URA to be a government-related entity (GRE) due to HKSAR's 100%

 ownership and the authority's policy role.
 In our view, the likelihood of